mostmojo/log/log.md

 • Make elephant ui component from scratch using CSS.
 Use `animation-timing-function: cubic-bezier(0.02, 0.01, 0.21, 1);` to create spiralling animation effect.
 Use `transform: translate(34px, 0)` to move animation blocks on X & Y axis.

 • Read on delayed effects of `cubic bezier` and how to make `infinite` loops using `animation` property.

-• Deep analysis of dice game to understand building blocks of `('.btn-click').addEventListener('click', function() {...})` and relationship between HTML and JS classes.
+Deep analysis of dice game to understand building blocks of `('.btn-click').addEventListener('click', function() {...})` and relationship between HTML and JS classes.
 Also, when to reset scores of game both in `DOM` and user interface with use of `classList.toggle('class)`.

+• Continue DOM game and add current score to global score w/ `scores[activePlayer] += roundScore`, update UI w/ `textContent` and check if player won the game then add "Winner!", remove dice with `.style.display = "none"` and add winner class with `.classList.add/remove`.
+Also, create reusable `function nextPlayer()` to stay DRY.

 **Link(s) to work**